 To finalize your child’s spot at LCA, you will need to:

 - Make the first tuition payment.
 We will provide details of this payment with your admissions decision.
 Information on tuition and fees can be found here.

 - Sign the parent/student contract, available here.
 You and your child agree at this point to abide by our policies.

-- Provide us with immunization records and academic transcripts.
+- Provide us with immunization records.
 We require students to be up to date on immunizations.

 This is the exciting conclusion to the admissions process!
 The first two weeks are a provisional enrollment, to be sure that we all work well together.
 After this time, enrollment is for the term.
 We hope and expect that your child will remain enrolled with us through the final grades we offer; this provides the best benefit of our unique education.